emicklei/recall/README.md

 ##### Usage (RecordingStrategy in HTTP handler)

-`NewRecallHandler` returns a http.Handler that inspect the HTTP status code to decide to write recorded Debug log records.
+`NewRecallHandler` returns a http.Handler that inspects the HTTP status code to decide to write recorded Debug log records.
 The handler is not called a second time so no idempotency in processing is required.

 	http.ListenAndServe(":8080", recall.NewRecallHandler(http.DefaultServeMux))